REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification

 \section{Conclusion and Future Work}

 We proposed a dual-teacher knowledge distillation framework for HCC tumor grade classification, integrating functional and dose-aware supervision through region graph distillation and attention-guided modeling.
-To the best of our knowledge, this is the first topological graph-based distillation framework to provide region-level visualization aligned with semantic anatomy, offering novel interpretability at both embedding and spatial levels.The distilled student model demonstrates robust performance across modality dropout and simulated dose degradation, while offering topology-aware interpretability grounded in anatomical structures.
+To the best of our knowledge, this is the first topological graph-based distillation framework to provide region-level visualization aligned with semantic anatomy, offering novel interpretability at both embedding and spatial levels.
+The distilled student model demonstrates robust performance across modality dropout and simulated dose degradation, while offering topology-aware interpretability grounded in anatomical structures.
 This work primarily focuses on high-level logits and graph-based distillation.

 Future extensions will explore feature-level transfer techniques under both homogeneous and heterogeneous settings, aiming to improve fine-grained representation learning.
 We also plan to evaluate the framework on other biomedical tasks, such as lesion segmentation and outcome prediction, to assess its generalizability across modalities and clinical objectives.